meadowsys/wiwipaccer/README.md

 - easier, more straightforward, less tedious methods to make textures in common patterns (random textures, etc)
 <!-- - in dev mode: Will rebuild the pack on save, and with an installed mod, will auto reload the textures ingame after build success -->

-## Feature list (nonexhaustive, pack consumers)
+## Feature list (nonexhaustive, pack users)

-- ability to choose which textures to include, for custom builds
+- ability to choose which textures to include and which variant, creating custom builds
-- ability to choose textures from and make a custom pack with textures from multiple different pack projects
+- ability to choose textures from multiple different pack projects
 - ability to export and share presets with friends (coming soon)

 ## Documentation

-Documentation will be available in-app once written (Coming Soon™).
+Documentation will be available in-app once written (Coming Soon&trade;).

 ## Building from source